jpedro/jpedro.github.io/.posts/of-mice-and-bulls.md

 Does this happen _always_?
 No. But there are examples of this.

 Steve Ballmer is a bull.
-In the sense of a [bullish](https://www.britannica.com/dictionary/bullish), effervescent personality.
+A [bullish](https://www.britannica.com/dictionary/bullish), effervescent personality.
 Maybe a bit literally too.
 As opposed to many devs I always respected (and still do!)
 Ballmer's